 Most clinical psychology PhD students pursuing the clinical neuropsychology minor are seeking advanced practical training that will prepare them for predoctoral internships and postdoctoral fellowships that emphasize clinical neuropsychology, and ultimately a career as a clinical neuropsychologist.
 These clinical students are expected to complete a yearlong, 12-15 hour per week externship in clinical neuropsychology, and they are encouraged to supplement this training in a subsequent year with another neuropsychology externship requiring a smaller time commitment (e.g., 8-10 hours per week).
-The Clinical Neuropsychology Minor offers several neuropsychology.
+The Clinical Neuropsychology Minor offers several neuropsychology-oriented externships with licensed psychologists, many of whom are board-certified in clinical neuropsychology.
 Currently, externship placements include Banner Alzheimer's Institute, several private practices in Tucson, and our Behavioral Health Clinic.

-Between the course sequence, externships, and the assessment practicum in Year 1, our program follows the general clinical training guidelines for a Major Area of Study in Clinical Neuropsychology, according to the taxonomy of training in clinical neuropsychology (https://scn40.org/wp- content/uploads/taxonomy_clin_neuro.pdf).
+Between the course sequence, externships, and the assessment practicum in Year 1, our program follows the general clinical training guidelines for a Major Area of Study in Clinical Neuropsychology, according to the taxonomy of training in clinical neuropsychology (https://scn40.org/wp-content/uploads/taxonomy_clin_neuro.pdf).
 To meet full criteria for a Major Area of Study students also must engage in relevant research.